cambiotraining/unix-shell/materials/xx-environment.md

 ### Local vs global variables

-An important distinction is that between local and global variables.
+A shell variable is local to the shell by default.

-**Local variables** are only accessible to your shell, but not any child processes.
+Child processes, such as a shell script that you run from the terminal, cannot access local variables unless you export them.

-For example, say you define the following variable in your shell:
+For example, define the following variable in your shell:

 ```bash
 hello_message="Hello $USER!"
 ```

-If you run this on the terminal, you will get the expected output:
+You can use the variable in the current shell:

 ```bash
 echo $hello_message